James Driscoll: Amateur career

-Driscoll attended Brookline High School, Brookline, Massachusetts and then attended The Taft School in Watertown, Connecticut, for a postgraduate year and went on to the University of Virginia where he was a three-time All-American, won the 1998 Golf Digest Invitational, and tied the school record for career top-10 finishes (23).
+Driscoll attended the University of Virginia where he was a three-time All-American, won the 1998 Golf Digest Invitational, and tied the school record for career top-10 finishes (23).
 He reached the final of the 2000 U.S. Amateur at Baltusrol Golf Club by upsetting Luke Donald in the semifinals.
 In the final against Jeff Quinney, he came back from three down with three to play to force extra holes, but lost on the 39th hole.
 His runner-up finish gave him an invitation to the 2001 Masters Tournament.
-At the Masters Driscoll fired a 68 in the first round, marking the best opening round by an amateur since Ken Venturi's 66 in 1956.
+At the Masters, Driscoll fired a 68 in the first round, marking the best opening round by an amateur since Ken Venturi's 66 in 1956.
 His playing partner Tom Watson said, "This was the best round I've seen here by an amateur."
 Driscoll shot 78 in the second round to miss the cut by one stroke.
 He was a member of the 2001 Walker Cup team.